Quansight-Labs/free-threaded-compatibility/docs/running-gil-disabled.md

-# Running with the GIL disabled
+# Running Python with the GIL Disabled

 !!! info
     Most of the content on this page is also covered in the Python 3.13